-At Advocate Master Plumbing we’ve been doing faucet repair & installations for over 25 years.
-We repair & install faucets of many different types.
+At Advocate Master Plumbing we’ve been doing faucet repair & installations for 30 years.
+We repair & install faucets of many different types in Lee’s Summit.
 Since moving the business to become your local Lee’s Summit plumber we’ve continued our faucet services.
 This includes a continued education in faucet products.
 With these new faucets have come new problems.
 Some of the most common faucet troubleshooting questions we have come across are discussed below with possible solutions.
 Remember that we’re the professional plumbers.
 Call us for your faucet repair & installation needs.
 You’re good at your job.
 Let us be good at ours.

 - Why is my faucet leaking?

 - What happened to my faucet water pressure?

 - Why is my faucet noisy?

 - What kind of faucet should I buy?